-Day 1: Planning for Success
+A/ Planning for Success

-- 1. What are planning strategies? - 2.
-Work with the planning cycle. - 3.
-Mission, Strategic analysis, Strategic choice and Strategic implementation. - 4.
-Corporate objectives, Corporate value and shareholder value. - 5.
-Development of the key performance indicators (KPIs) and the balanced scorecard
+- 1. Mission, Strategic analysis, Strategic choice and Strategic implementation. - 2.
+Corporate objectives, Corporate value and shareholder value. - 3.
+Planning requirements and working capital. - 4.
+Financial planning for growth and Financial modelling. - 5.
+Development of Key Performance Indicators (KPIs) and Balanced Scorecards (BSCs).

-Day 2: The Forecasting Process
+B/ The Forecasting Process

 - 1. Determine the purpose and objective of the forecast. - 2.
 Analysing data and Statistical analytical tools. - 3.
-Quantitative analysis and forecasting and Forecasting techniques. - 4.
+Quantitative analysis and forecasting, and Forecasting techniques. - 4.
 Univariate analysis models: time series; moving averages; exponential smoothing; trend progression. - 5.
 Causal analysis models regression analysis.

-Day 3: Projecting Revenues - The Sales Budget
+A/ Projecting Revenues - The Sales Budget

 - 1. Projecting sales. - 2.
-Long-term trend sales forecast and Short-term trend sales forecast. - 3.
+Long-term and Short-term trend sales forecast. - 3.
 The basis of revenue assumptions. - 4.
 Sales pricing, Full cost pricing and Marginal cost pricing. - 5.
 Using Excel to project optimum product mix.

-Day 4: The Nature and Behaviour of Costs
+B/ The Nature and Behaviour of Costs

-- 1. What is cost and what is an activity?
+- 1. Cost behaviour, What is cost and What is an activity?

-- 2. Fixed costs and stepped fixed costs.
+- 2. Cost classification.

-- 3. Variable costs and semi-variable costs.
+- 3. Fixed Costs, Stepped Fixed Costs, Variable Costs, Semi-Variable Costs and Notional Costs.

-- 4. Product costing for inventory valuations and profit ascertainment
+- 4. Cost allocation.

-- 5. Absorption costing.
+- 5. Product costs and period costs.

-Day 5: The Budgeting Process
+A/ The Budgeting Process

-- 1. Why do we budget? the purposes of budgeting. - 2.
-Planning and control. - 3.
-Budgeting for sales and costs, Stages in the budget process. - 4.
-Accounting for headcount and labour costs in the budget model. - 5.
-Accounting for depreciation in the budget model.
+- 1. Why do we budget?
+Planning and Control and budget Preparation Process. - 2.
+Budgeting for sales and costs and stages in the Budget Process. - 3.
+Accounting for headcount and labour costs in the budget model. - 4.
+Accounting for depreciation in the budget model. - 5.
+Putting the budget together.